fkohl04/framework-performance/README.md

    Sometimes this is possible!
 Especially applications that are developed for cloud infrastructure can be easily scaled up and down so that the sum of deployed services has exactly the desired performance.
 But multiple instances also require the multiple of resources which can be expensive or sometimes even unavailable.
 Additionally this approach is not improving the performance of the application itself and thus can only be an intermediate solution.

 2. Are we able to improve the existing processing logic?

    For example, is there any potential for parallelization, for caching mechanisms, and so on?
-The refactoring of existing logic should be a ongoing process during development of any software.
+The refactoring of existing logic should be an ongoing process during development of any software.
 This also includes the continuous search for performance issues.
 Each issue you fix and each improvement you make should be a future-oriented step and one of the best practices when building a long term solution that does not suffer from performance problems.
 But having to search for possible improvements with limited time in a complex system can be a hard, cumbersome and sometimes even impossible task.

 3. Should we have chosen a different framework 2 years ago, when we started implementing this application?